HicrestLaboratory/SPARTA/README.md

 Running the code requires CUDA 10.0.

 CUDA install
-* Donwload the cuda toolkit (currently supported 10.0) and follow the instructions: https://developer.nvidia.com/cuda-downloads
+* Donwload the cuda toolkit (SPARTA supports CUDA 10.0) and follow the instructions: https://developer.nvidia.com/cuda-downloads

 # PRELIMINARY RESULTS
 We have compared our routine with cusparse_spmm and cublas_gemm, the two main CUDA routines for sparse and dense matrix multiplication.